 Google is also the best medium for commercial painting leads as B2B leads can be difficult to acquire on social media.

-Since we have established buyer intent using targeted search queries on this medium you can expect a healthy close ratio to range between 40-60%.
+Since we have established buyer intent using targeted search queries on this medium you can expect a healthy set rate between 60-80%.

 How to Build a Successful Social Media Advertising Campaign